Samuelauweb/house-marketplace/README.md

-# React-Firebase House MarketPlace App
+# React-Firebase House Marketplace App

-House MaretPlace (mobile-first) application built with React and Firebase 9.
+House Marketplace (mobile-first) application built with React and Firebase 9.
 This is a project from Brad Traversy [React Front To Back](https://www.udemy.com/course/react-front-to-back-2022/?referralCode=4A622C7E48DB66154114) course.

 ## Usage